andormade/avr-simulator/README.md

 avr-simulator
 ============
-avr-simulator is an AVR MCU simulator written in JavaScript, designed for educational purposes.
+avr-simulator is an AVR microcontroller simulator written in JavaScript, designed for educational purposes.